mlangc/mlangc.github.io/docs/_posts/2025-11-21-scheduled-executor-stress.markdown

 * `ScheduledExecutorService.scheduleAtFixedRate` is called with a runnable, that occasionally runs longer than the configured rate.
-* tasks have to compete with other tasks for insufficient resources.
+* tasks have to compete with each other for insufficient resources.

 I want to conclude with some recommendations intended to address the aforementioned limitations.